Lennart05/toponym/README.md

 Welcome to the `toponym` GitHub page!

 The `toponym` package supplies users of R with tools to visualize and analyze toponym (= place name) distributions.
-It is intended as interface to the [GeoNames](https://www.geonames.org/) data.
+It is intended as an interface to the [GeoNames](https://www.geonames.org/) data.
 A regular expression filters data and a map is created displaying locations which comply with it.
-The functions make data and plots available for further analysis –either within R or in the working directory.
+The functions make data and plots available for further analysis – either within R or in the working directory.
 Users can select regions within countries, provide coordinates to define regions, or specify a region within the package to restrict the data selection to that region or compare regions with the remainder of countries.